 Klaus has contributed to financial education and other policy initiatives by the public and the private sector (e.g., U.S. Treasury Department, OECD, German Institute for Economic Research/DIW, Friedrich-Ebert Foundation, Citigroup).
 His research has appeared in leading scientific journals such as the Journal of Consumer Research, Journal of Marketing Research, Marketing Science, and Psychological Science.
 It was featured by the Financial Times, Sloan Management Review, and Harvard Business Review and has received international newspaper, radio, and TV coverage by, among others, BBC Radio, Le Figaro, National Public Radio, Nightly Business Report, and The Economist.com.
 His research won the 1995 American Marketing Association dissertation award and in 2005 he became the first non-U.S.-based recipient of the O'Dell award, the most prestigious annual award in marketing, for the Journal of Marketing Research article that has made the most significant long-term contribution to marketing over the previous five years.
 He was also a finalist for the 2006 and 2009 Journal of Consumer Research Best Article Awards.
-Klaus is an Associate Editor for the Journal of Consumer Psychology and is on the Editorial Boards of the Journal of Consumer Research and the Journal of Marketing Research, among others.
+Klaus was an Associate Editor for the Journal of Consumer Psychology and is on the Editorial Boards of the Journal of Consumer Research and the Journal of Marketing Research, among others.
+From 2013, he will be the inaugural editor of the new Journal of Marketing Behavior, published by the European Marketing Association.